KansasCityWomeninTechnology/jewelbots/README.md

 ## Prep Work for Programming Your Jewelbot

 1. Open your Jewelbot and plug it in to the USB port on your computer to start charging it up.
-2. Download the Arduino IDE from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) onto a Windows, Apple, or Linux computer \(Chromebooks don't work with Jewelbots at this time.\).
+2. Download the Arduino IDE from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) onto a Windows, Mac, or Linux computer. \(Chromebooks don't work with Jewelbots at this time.\)
-    * If you're using Linux, here are some pointers if you're unsure how to download:
-        1. The download will give you a `.tar` file.
-Move it from your Downloads folder into your home folder.
-        2. Open Archive Manager.
-In Archive Manager, go to File -> Open and open the `.tar` file, then click **Extract** to unpack it.
-This should create an arduino folder.
-        3. Open a terminal, go into the newly-created arduino folder, and type `./install.sh`.
-        4. Once the process is finished, find and open the Arduino application using your computer's search feature.
 3. In the Arduino IDE, go to Preferences (File -> Preferences on Linux, Arduino -> Preferences on Mac).
 Copy and paste the following code into **Additional Boards Manager URLS** and then click OK: `https://jewelbots.github.io/arduino-library/package_jewelbots_index.json,https://jewelbots.github.io/arduino-firmware/package_jewelbots_firmware_index.json,https://jewelbots.github.io/arduino-friendship/package_jewelbots_friendship_index.json`
 4. In the Arduino IDE, select **Tools** -> **Board** -> **Boards Manager** and search for Jewelbots.
 Three libraries should appear.
 For each library, click anywhere in the box to reveal the install button and click **Install**.
 (See screenshot below.)
 <img src="img/install_libraries.png" alt="screenshot of Jewelbots libraries">